 5. Column J.

 In Column J, enter the names and addresses of all the shareholders or former shareholders required to consent to the election.
-If you are a single-member limited liability company (LLC) that owns stock in the corporation, and you are eligible to be an S-corporation shareholder, fill in your own name and address.
+If you are a single-member LLC that owns stock in the corporation, and you are eligible to be an S-corporation shareholder, fill in your own name and address.

 6. Column K.